hylandtechoutreach/webskillup/Lesson09Arrays/PlaylistWebsiteChallenge.md

 This may be quite challenging, but it is definitely possible 😁

 ## Challenge 8 - Saving the List with `localStorage`
-Similar to the challenge from the [Self-Paced Work](SelfPacedWork.md), try to use `localStorage` to store the `songs` array so it persists!
+Similar to the challenge from the [Watchlist Updates](WatchlistUpdates.md), try to use `localStorage` to store the `songs` array so it persists!
 This challenge only makes sense if the challenge above has been completed.